Fun Book Themed Activities for Charlotte’s Web

 Spider Web Snack

-Activity 5: Visit the library or bookstore to read more classic books of animals!
+Activity 7: Visit the library or bookstore to find more animal stories!

 If your child enjoyed reading Charlotte's Web, below are several animal-themed books that they might enjoy also.
 All of these books share some of the same themes as Charlotte's Web, including the importance of friendship, the power of love, and the value of perseverance.